rinha2-back-end-rust

 docker compose up k6 --build --force-recreate

 In docker-compose.yml, k6 runs in MODE=dev and exports time-series data to InfluxDB/Grafana.
+Copy .env.example first so INFLUXDB_PASSWORD and INFLUXDB_TOKEN are defined for InfluxDB, Grafana, and xk6 output.
 The release workflow uses prod/docker-compose.yml, where k6 runs in MODE=prod and writes an HTML stress-test report artifact.

 Performance